bizz84/claude-code-flutter-devcontainer/README.md

+# Claude Code + Flutter Dev Container

 Dev container for running Claude code safely with the `--dangerously-skip-permissions` flag.

-This is essentially identical to the official devcontainer in the [official Claude Code repo](https://github.com/anthropics/claude-code/tree/main/.devcontainer), but with some additions for Flutter app development.
+This setup was created directly from the devcontainer in the [official Claude Code repo](https://github.com/anthropics/claude-code/tree/main/.devcontainer), but with some additions for Flutter app development.

 ## Flutter container setup